This page provides answers to some frequently asked questions about the ANZKX program.

 Can I post details about my transplant on social media?

-Keeping in line with the current DonateLife Social Media Guidelines an in order to maintain confidentiality and anonymity of all participants in an exchange, everyone (program participants, family members, and friends) are asked to refrain from posting anything about the chain or upcoming transplant pre-surgery.
+Keeping in line with the current DonateLife Social Media Guidelines and to maintain confidentiality and anonymity of all participants in an exchange, everyone (program participants, family members, and friends) is asked to refrain from posting anything about the chain or upcoming transplant pre-surgery.
 In particular, details such as names, approximate dates or locations of surgery should not be posted.

 If a significant breach of confidentiality was to occur pre-surgery, the ANZKX team would need to consider whether the chain whose details had been posted should proceed.